christopherrons/homelab/README.md

 ## Ansible

 Ansible is used to add the ssh key and verify that it exist on the host.
+The [run-host-setup-playbook.sh](scripts/lxc-enviroment/run-host-setup-playbook.sh) can be used to add keys and update multiple hosts.

 ## Setting up LXC